Program Overview

 Requirements

-AA Degree Requirements Major: Core and Selective Requirements
+AA Degree Requirements Major: Core Requirements

 PHIL 100 Introduction to Philosophy 3 units